MRandl/SatSolver/README.md

 ## SatSolver

 ### Introduction
-This is a functional SAT solver written in Scala 3.
+This is a parallel and functional SAT solver written in Scala 3.

 ### Requirements
 This project requires [Dotty](https://github.com/lampepfl/dotty), the experimental compiler for Scala 3.